-- Make sure you are in a safe place when fitting or removing the snow chains. - Always comply with local regulations and laws regarding the use of snow chains. - Always carefully follow the mounting instructions from the manufacturer. - Always use the same type of chains on left and right-hand side tyres. - Volvo recommends that snow chains are only used on wheels with the following dimensions: - 8x18 ET 42 235/45 - 7.5 x18 ET 45 235/45 - Make sure you use the correct size in relation to the wheels. - Snow chains must only be used on the front wheels.^[1] - If wheels of a different size than the original wheels are fitted, certain snow chains must not be used. - There needs to be sufficient distance between the chains and the car's brakes, suspension and body components.
+- Make sure you are in a safe place when fitting or removing the snow chains. - Always comply with local regulations and laws regarding the use of snow chains. - Always carefully follow the mounting instructions from the manufacturer. - Always use the same type of chains on left and right-hand side tyres. - Volvo recommends that snow chains are not used on wheels with dimensions greater than 18 inches. - Make sure you use the correct size in relation to the wheels. - Snow chains must only be used on the front wheels.
+[1] - If wheels of a different size than the original wheels are fitted, certain snow chains must not be used. - There needs to be sufficient distance between the chains and the car's brakes, suspension and body components.
 Chains that risk interfering with brake components must not be used. - If you need to move your car while fitting or removing chains, do not let the wheels run over the chains' attachments. - Fit the chains as tensioned as possible and tension them at regular intervals.